ShirshoDipto/social-media-client/README.md

 - Basic Login and Signup with username and password.
 - Login/Signup with a google account.
-- Login and SIgnup Form validation on the backend
+- Login and Signup form validation from the backend.
 - Logout

 ### 2. Users